-NOTE: Where a writ is noted on title, this dealing form must be lodged in paper, unless the judgment creditor consents to the Transfer Granting Easement or the writ is removed.
+NOTE: Where a writ is noted on title, this dealing form must be lodged as a Dealing with Exception, unless the judgment creditor consents to the Transfer Granting Easement in Gross or the writ is removed.

 Before lodging this document electronically via an Electronic Lodgment Network, a Subscriber must: